Skip to main content

 About the measles vaccine

-About the measles vaccine and where to get it:
+About the measles vaccine and where to get it

 Vaccine safety and monitoring:

 Vaccines are tested before they're licensed for use.
-Once a vaccine is in use, the Centers for Disease Control and Prevention and the Food and Drug Administration always monitor the vaccine to make sure it’s safe and effective.
+Once a vaccine is in use, the Centers for Disease Control and Prevention and the Food and Drug Administration monitor the vaccine to make sure it’s safe and effective.

 Like any medication, the measles vaccine (MMR) may cause side effects.
 Most are mild: